The Pergamon Altar

 Renovations at the Pergamon Museum

 Please note that due to extensive renovations, the Pergamon Altar hall may be closed to visitors.
-Renovations are scheduled to be completed in late 2019.
+Check the museum website for updates.

 “History is written by the victors.”
 Walter Benjamin

 Photo Credit: 1) © Raimond Spekking / , via Wikimedia Commons 2) By Gryffindor (Own work) [Public domain], via Wikimedia Commons 3) See page for author [GFDL or CC-BY-SA-3.0], via Wikimedia Commons 4) By Wladyslaw Sojka [GFDL or CC-BY-SA-3.0], via Wikimedia Commons